ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 If your round has step length 1, then you look at your immediate neighbours.
 But if your step length is 10, then you look 10 pixels North, North-West, West, South-West, etc.

-At each stage of JFA, each pixel remembers the closest seed that it's seen so far.
-So when you visit new pixels in the pattern described above, you check to see if the pixel you're visiting knows about a closer seed than the closest one you've found so far.
+At each stage of JFA, each pixel remembers the location of the closest seed that it's seen so far.
+In each round, it compares the location of the closest seed its found so far against that of each pixel it visits.
+That way a pixel doesn't need to visit a nearby seed to find out about it - it just needs to visit another pixel that is also close to that seed.

 The first round of JFA has step length N / 2, where N is the size of the grid.
 The next one has step length N / 4.
 The following has N / 8, and so on until N / k is 1.
 In total there are log(N) rounds.
 Below is an interactive demo showing the pattern in which JFA moves through the grid for each round.
 At each step, it shows the grid cell that we're currently processing and the 8 cells around it that it visits to look for seeds.
 Use the slider to change which round you're on.